A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Introduction

-When the non smooth part is an indicator function, one could take the intersection between $\mathcal{X}$ and the set represented by $g$.
+When the non-smooth part is an indicator function, one could take the intersection between $\mathcal{X}$ and the set represented by $g$.
 Unfortunately, even the $\mathrm{lmo}$ itself can be a difficult optimization problem depending on the structure of the domain.
-On many domains of interest that can be parametrized as a composition of simple sets, linear problems are infeasible \cite{richard2012estimation,yen2016convex}.
+On many domains of interest, that we can parametrize as a composition of simple sets, linear problems are infeasible \cite{richard2012estimation,yen2016convex}.

 In this paper, we propose a CGM framework for solving the composite problem \eqref{eqn:main-template} with rigorous convergence guarantees.
-Our approach retains the simplicity of projection free methods but allows to disentangle the complexity of the feasibility set in order to preserve the simplicity of the $\mathrm{lmo}$.
+Our approach retains the simplicity of projection free methods, but allows to disentangle the complexity of the feasible set in order to preserve the simplicity of the $\mathrm{lmo}$.

-Our method combines the ideas of smoothing \cite{Nesterov2005} and homotopy under the CGM framework.
-Our study covers in particular the case where non-smooth part is the indicator function of a convex set.
-Similar ideas were proposed for the primal-dual subgradient method and the coordinate descent in \cite{TranDinh2017, Alacaoglu2017} via the projection onto $\mathcal{X}$.
+Our method combines the ideas of smoothing \cite{Nesterov2005} and homotopy under the CGM framework. \citet{Lan2014} proposes a similar approach for non-smooth problems, which is extended for the conditional gradient sliding framework in \cite{Lan2016,Lan2017}.
+Their analysis, however, is restricted by the Lipschitz continuity assumption.
+Consequently, it does not apply to the standard semidefinite programming template, or to the problems with affine inclusion constraints, limiting its applicability in machine learning (\textit{cf.} \Cref{sec:affine,sec:splitting}).

-\citet{Lan2014} proposes a similar approach with the CGM for non-smooth problems, which is extended for the conditional gradient sliding framework in \cite{Lan2016,Lan2017}.
-Their analysis, however, is restricted by the assumption that the smoothed function is Lipschitz continuous.
-Consequently, it does not apply to the problems with affine inclusion constraints, limiting its applicability in machine learning (\textit{cf.}, \Cref{sec:affine,sec:splitting}).
+Our work covers in particular the case where non-smooth part is the indicator function of a convex set.
+Similar ideas can be found for the primal-dual subgradient method and the coordinate descent in \cite{TranDinh2017, Alacaoglu2017} via the projection onto $\mathcal{X}$.